jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```bash
 sudo a2dismod php8.5
 ```
-should not exist
+should show disabled

 ```bash
 sudo a2dismod mpm_prefork
 ```
-should already be disabled
+should show disabled

 ```bash
 sudo a2enmod mpm_event
 ```
-should be enabled already
+should enable it

 ```bash
 sudo a2enconf php8.5-fpm